-- (A) the name of claimant;

-- (B) the claim number as indicated on the claims docket maintained by the clerk;
+- (A) the name of claimant; - (B) the claim number as indicated on the claims docket maintained by the clerk;

-- (C) the claim amount:
+- (C) the claim amount;

 - (D) the basis for the objection; and

 - (E) the amount of the claim, if any, to which there is no objection.

-(2) Notice; hearing
+(4) Notice; hearing.

-Objections to claims are contested matters and may be considered after notice and a hearing as provided by Miss.
-Bankr.
-L.R.
-9013-1 (d).
-A copy of the objection with notice of the hearing thereon shall be mailed or otherwise delivered to the claimant, the debtor or debtor in possession and the trustee at least 30 days prior to the hearing as required by Fed.
+Objections to claims are contested matters and may be considered after notice and opportunity for a hearing.
+The objecting party shall file and serve a copy of the objection with notice of a 30-day response period to the claimant, the debtor or debtor in possession, the trustee, and as otherwise required by Fed.
 R. Bankr.
-P. Rule 3007.
+P. 3007.
 If a timely response to a claims objection is filed, a hearing on the claims objection will be conducted in accordance with Fed.
 R. Bankr.
-P. Rule 3007.
+P. 3007.

 Rule 3015-1.
-Filing, Objection to Confirmation, and Modification of a Plan in a Chapter 12 Family Farmer's Debt Adjustment or a Chapter 13 Individual's Debt Adjustment Case
+Filing, Objection to Confirmation, Effect of Confirmation, and Modification of a Plan in a Chapter 12 or a Chapter 13 Case.